KiddChang02/Grocery-List-App/README.md

 [![Product Name Screen Shot][product-screenshot]](images/emailList.PNG) -->

-The intent and purpose behind this project was to build a web app that creates, and deletes a grocery list.
+The intent and purpose behind this project was to build a web app that creates, and deletes items in a grocery list.
 It displays the items that the user inputs, and the user is also able to edit and either delete a single item or clear the whole list.

 <p align="right">(<a href="#top">back to top</a>)</p>